leeper/margins/README.md

 ![plot of chunk cplot2](http://i.imgur.com/hVIVtL8.png)

-The package also includes other plotting functionality to display predicted values or marginal effects.
-This includes methods for "lm" and "glm" class objects for the `persp()` generic 3D plotting function.
+Second, the package implements methods for "lm" and "glm" class objects for the `persp()` generic plotting function.
 This enables three-dimensional representations of predicted outcomes:

 ```r